Keerthivasan-portfolio/CAPSTONE-PROJECT/README.md

-As part of an industry-sponsored capstone project, our objective was to determine the optimum placement of pin joints in a loader linkage mechanism to minimize material spillage during operation, without affecting the transmission ratio or bucket travel.
+As part of an industry internship, our objective was to determine the optimum placement of pin joints in a loader linkage mechanism to minimize material spillage during operation, without affecting the transmission ratio or bucket travel.

 We began by performing a comprehensive parametric analysis in MSC ADAMS, followed by a detailed kinematic study.
 To identify the best possible pin joint locations, the Sequential Quadratic Programming (SQP) algorithm was employed for optimization.